-- Day students may be on campus after school hours for supervised programs such as Resource, Athletics, Student Council/Key Club, Choir or pre-planned after school events to which they are invited. - Day students must be picked up promptly at the end of the activity for which they were on campus after hours. - Day students are not eligible to participate in afternoon/evening Residential Life activities, such as the Recreation Center unless individually permitted by the Residential Life Supervisor.
-Consent by the Residential Life Supervisor must be given for a day student to be on campus in the evening. - NMSBVI will host quarterly open swim nights for day students and their families to enjoy the NMSBVI swimming facilities and socialize with residential peers.
+- Day students may be on campus after school hours for supervised programs such as Resource, Athletics, Student Council/Key Club, and Choir or pre-planned after school events to which they are invited. - Day students must be picked up promptly at the end of the activity for which they were on campus after hours. - Day students are not eligible to participate in afternoon/evening Residential Life activities, such as the Recreation Center unless individually permitted by the Residential Life Supervisor.
+Consent by the Residential Life Supervisor must be given for a day student to be on campus in the evening. - NMSBVI will host monthly open swim nights for day students, their families and a friend to enjoy the NMSBVI swimming facilities and socialize with residential peers.